 Ninety(90)-day prescriptions for schedule II medications (stimulants) cannot be provided.
 Stimulant medications cannot be called into a pharmacy under any circumstances.

 If your insurance company requires a prior authorization for a medication please have your pharmacist notify us.
-In these cases, allow up to 3 business days for us to complete the paperwork and/or phone calls required by the insurance company.
-After that point, the insurance company may also require several days for processing the information and to make a decision.
+Allow up to 3 business days for us to complete the paperwork and/or phone calls required by the insurance company.
+The insurance company may also require several days for processing the information and to decide about your request.
 A prescription for a medication does not guarantee that your insurance company will cover the cost.

 Standards of Practice

-Although Hornstein Platt and Associates operates as a group practice, all clinical decisions regarding your medication and psychiatric care is at the discretion of the prescriber and, when appropriate, our practice’s Clinical Director.
+Although Hornstein Platt and Associates operates as a group practice, all clinical decisions regarding your medication and psychiatric care is at the discretion of your clinician and when appropriate, our practice’s Medical Director.

 Treatment plans are often based on agreed upon terms that have been discussed between a patient and their provider.
-However, treatment plans are subject to stipulations made by an individual provider if they feel a requirement needs to be met to continue care.
-An example of this could be when a prescriber requires that a patient seek the treatment of a provider in order to remain on medication.
-Though our practice does not require a patient see a provider within our group in order to receive medication services, your prescriber may feel that it is necessary to see an additional clinician in order to continue treatment under their care.
+However, these plans are subject to stipulations made by an individual provider if they feel a requirement needs to be met to continue care.
+An example of this could be when a prescriber requires that you seek the treatment of a therapist in order to remain on medication.

-· Any and all misuse and/or mishandling of a prescribed medication.
+Any misuse and/or mishandling of a prescribed medication.

 Billing and Payment

-In order to make our billing process as simple as possible for our patients, Hornstein Platt and Associates has a the following system that may differ from other providers.
+In order to make our billing and payment process as simple as possible for our patients, we adhere to the following system.

-To be a patient in the psychiatry department of Hornstein Platt and Associates, a working credit/debit card must be kept on file.
-We process payment for your appointment by charging the card on file two (2) business days prior to your session.
-If for whatever reason our billing department is unable to clear payment the day before your appointment, you will be contacted to obtain an updated credit card.
-Valid payment must be submitted before 3:00pm, two business days prior to your appointment.
-Without valid payment on file, we will cancel any upcoming appointments until we can obtain new information.
-Additionally, patients are not permitted to carry a balance at any time and cannot obtain an appointment while a balance is past due.
+All patients in our psychiatry department must have a working credit/debit card on file.
+As we do not have receptionists in our offices, to confirm your appointment we process payment for your appointment by charging the card on file approximately (ten) 10 business days prior to your session.
+If for whatever reason our billing department is unable to collect payment at this time, we will attempt to contact you via email and phone to obtain an updated credit card.
+Valid credit card information must be submitted within (3) business days of our email/voicemail.
+Without a valid payment method on file, you will need to re-schedule your appointment until we can obtain new payment information.
+In addition, patients are not permitted to carry a balance at any time and cannot obtain an appointment while a balance is past due.

 Your provider will have very limited information regarding your insurance and payment history.
-If you have any questions about billing or the status of your account, you can call our billing office at 215-732-6308 ext.4.
+If you have any questions about administrative matters such as billing, insurance or the status of your account, you can call our billing office at 215-732-6308 ext.4.

+The above are standard policies and procedures for our psychiatric services, but may vary slightly based on your provider’s individual practice.
 Our policies and procedures are subject to change.
-Hornstein Platt and Associates will provide notification in the event of any updates to these policies.
+We will provide you with notification in the event of updates to these policies.